 Factoring NEV trails and access into city planning efforts would provide consumers with more opportunities to become comfortable with the concept of EVs.
 This could, in turn, lead more people to purchase EVs sold in Australia.

 But what about well-established cities?
 Can their infrastructure be reconfigured to support NEVs?

 The South Bay Subregion of Los Angeles County, USA, is hard at work to promote increased NEV use.
 They hope to reduce fossil fuel emissions and urban congestion.
 They also hope to restructure local cityscapes and move away from sprawl.

 So far, the results have proven both positive and exciting.
-South Bay’s efforts demonstrate that even a built-out, mature suburban area can benefit from promoting the use of NEVs.
+South Bay’s efforts demonstrate that even a built-out, the mature suburban area can benefit from promoting the use of NEVs.

 South Bay city planners also hope that NEVs will make the transition from standard petrol vehicles to EVs more affordable for the public at large.

-Metropolitan areas such as South Bay are actively reinventing their cities not only to accommodate NEVs but also this new mindset.
+Metropolitan areas such as South Bay are actively reinventing their cities to accommodate not only NEVs but also this new mindset.
 By gradually re-organising low-density destinations into compact, high-density shopping areas, they reduce sprawl.